DanGoer/weather-app/README.md

 ## Project Status

-Project is: _incomplete_
+Project is: _complete_

-This is the nearly finished and working version of my Weather-APP.
+This is the finished and working version of my Weather-APP.

 ## Room for Improvement